BEX-Express/BEX-API/source/includes/_webhooks.md

 ## Unsubscribing

-To unsubscribe from our WebHook, send a  <a href="https://webhook.bex.co.za/api/UnsubscribeWebHook">POST request</a> providing a request body made up of:
+To unsubscribe from our WebHook, send a <a href="https://webhook.bex.co.za/api/UnsubscribeWebHook" >POST request</a> providing a request body made up of:

 > Sample Request